 This section describes the annotations that are used to define properties of the graphical user interface.

-Only allowed as class annotation on any kind of class and implies that this class and all classes within it are treated as having the annotation preferredView = "info".
+Only allowed as class annotation on any kind of class and only having effect when true, meaning that this class and all classes within it are treated as having the annotation preferredView = "info".
 If the annotation preferredView is explicitly set for a class, it has precedence over a DocumentationClass annotation.

 [A tool may display such classes in special ways.
 For example, the description texts of the classes might be displayed instead of the class names, and if no icon is defined, a special information default icon may be displayed in the package browser.]

-When creating a component of the given class, the recommended component name is name.
+When creating a component of the given class, and the annotation is specified it gives the recommended component name.
 If the default name cannot be used (e.g., since it is already in use), another name based on defaultComponentName shall be derived automatically, except as described under defaultComponentPrefixes.
+It is an error if the string is not a valid identifier.
 When automatically deriving a name, any trailing ‘1’ in the defaultComponentName shall be disregarded.
+If not specified, the names of new components are tool-specific.

 When creating a component, it is recommended to generate a declaration of the form